mUmarBaloch/Flutter-Weather-App/README.md

 _Please give a star to the repo_

-testing commit on linux kernal
+testing commit on linux kernal on majaro